Embodied Claude

 ```

-### 3. Claude Code Settings
+### 3. Claude Code Configuration

-Copy the template and set the credentials:
+Copy the template and fill in your credentials:

 ```bash